 112 Idaho school districts, 23 charter schools, and 3 in-lieu schools.

-The 2015-2016 transportation funding cap model, has been updated to reflect the upcoming final payment.
+This is the transportation funding cap model for fiscal year 2016-2017, updated to reflect the upcoming final payment.

 Please note the following items while reading over the attached report:

-Column AG now contains your final block grant payment for FY 2015-2016 in paid in FY 2016-2017.
+Column AG now contains your final block grant payment for fiscal year 2016-2017.
 Please keep in mind this number may have changed from the last payment due to changes in the overall statewide reimbursement.

 Due to the information required to calculate funding under Idaho Code, payments to school districts and charter schools are made on a prior year reimbursement basis.
 Because of this, the funding formula which will begin payments in February of the current fiscal year, reflects transportation expenses for the prior fiscal year.
 As we move along throughout the fiscal year, the final reimbursement amount is subject to modification as it changes with the effects caused by other claims being audited.